kaihendry/dabase.com/content/blog/nodejs-project-cd.md

 So now what?

 Ensure every package is updated to keep a better security posture?
+That's an endless treadmill.

+There are [plenty of
+tools](https://github.com/lirantal/awesome-nodejs-security), though I am missing a good **conservative philosophy**.